Etale cohomology of diamonds: Proper base change

 \section{Proper base change}

 In this section, we prove the proper base change theorem for diamonds.
 It states a certain commutation between pushforward under proper maps, and the functor $j_!$ for open morphisms $j$.
-Let us briefly recall the latter functor.
+Let us first introduce the latter functor, in the generality of \'etale maps.

 \begin{defprop} Let $f: Y^\prime\to Y$ be an \'etale morphism of small v-stacks.
 Then $f^\ast: D_\et(Y,\Lambda)\to D_\et(Y^\prime,\Lambda)$ has a left adjoint $Rf_!: D_\et(Y^\prime,\Lambda)\to D_\et(Y,\Lambda)$.
 Moreover, for any map $g: \tilde{Y}\to Y$ with pullback $\tilde{f}: \tilde{Y}^\prime = Y^\prime\times_Y \tilde{Y}\to \tilde{Y}$, $g^\prime: \tilde{Y}^\prime\to Y^\prime$, the natural transformation